Tuesday on 1590 KVGB, “The Talk of the Town”

 5A-6A America in the Morning

-6A-8A Early Morning Show with Patrick Burnett – News – Sports – Business News, Obits, Entertainment
+7A-9A Early Morning Show with Dakota Tucker – News – Sports –Obits, Entertainment

-8:30-9A “Ask the Expert Show” hosted by Phil Groshardt.
-Guests include Dr. Troy Moore and Physical Therapist Jayme Mayers from Central Kansas Orthopedic Physical Therapy and Sports Medicine who will talk about “Tech Neck.”
+8:30-9A “United Way of Central Kansas Show” hosted by Dakota Tucker.
+Guests include UWCK Executive Director Julie Smith who will be joined by Catilyn Eakin with CASA, Teen Court Coordinator Casey Rowland, Gaila Nielsen, Brandi Gruber, Linn Hogg with the Box of Love Project, and board member Kevyn Soupiset who will have an update on this year’s campaign.

 9A-10A Trading Post with John O’Connor